InseeFrLab/NRC-Heck-model/readme.md

 This allows to study the behaviour of Non Missing-At-Random (NMAR) Horvitz-Thompson estimates, as well as various estimates corrected for non-response, based on Heckman's models.

+This programme will not be modified unless an error is detected.

 The program NRC-Heck-model is the companion of the article:

 L. Castell and P. Sillard (2021): Le traitement du biais de sélection endogène dans les enquêtes auprès des ménages par modèle de Heckman, document de travail de la DMCSI N°, INSEE